The Bankrate promise

 5. If you owe the IRS

-If Uncle Sam comes after your IRA for unpaid taxes, or in other words, places a levy against the account, you can take a penalty-free withdrawal, says CFP professional Joe Gordon, co-founder of Gordon Asset Management in Durham, North Carolina.
+If Uncle Sam comes after your IRA for unpaid taxes, or in other words, places a levy against the account, you can take a penalty-free withdrawal, says Joe Gordon, a CFP and co-founder of Gordon Asset Management in Durham, North Carolina.

 6. First-time homebuyers